RahulKumar208/Playwright_Automation_for_Web_and_Mobile/README.md

 ### **Install Playwright Browsers**
 npx playwright install

+## **Email Registration and Verification**

+Before running the tests, make sure to provide a valid Gmail address and password for the user registration and email verification process.

+1. **Update the Test Script**: In the test script (e.g., `studydrive-onboarding.spec.js`), update the `email_address` and `password` fields with valid credentials for registration:

+    ```javascript
+    const email_address = 'your-email@gmail.com';
+    const password = 'your-password';
+    ```
+2. **Email Verification**: After completing the registration, an email will be sent to the provided address.
+Follow the instructions in the email to verify the account before proceeding with further actions like course joining or document upload.

+3. **Security Note**: For security reason not sharing credentials and not shared publicly.

 ### **Run Tests for Web Browsers**
 npx playwright test --project="Google Chrome" npx playwright test --project="firefox"